p3l6/blog/projects/tictaccubed.md

 Not currently available on the app store.

 ### Support
-For support or help with this app, contact the [developer](paul.landers.dev@gmail.com).
+For support or help with this app, contact the me.